ManuelLerchner/MolSim-WS23-24/sheet02/submission/README.md

     in branches and only merge them into master if they are tested and working.

-### Task 3: "Logging" <TODO>
+### Task 3: "Logging"

-1. We already had a lot of output during the execution of our code, so we just had to organise it into different log-levels.
+1. We already had a lot of output during the execution of our code, but were still using the standard output to log it in the console.
+Also there was no clear distinction between error messages or simple information printing.
+With the addition of the spdlog library, we organised the output into different log-levels and could make use of the available formatting options for a clear output.
-2. We agreed on the following log-levels:
+2. We currently use the following log-levels:
-    * DEBUG
-    * INFO
-    * ERROR
+   * DEBUG: Information not needed for normal program usage.
+It is currently only used to log con-/destruction of particle objects.
+   * INFO: Most of our general ouput uses this output, such as the recap of the used simulation parameters or the current progress.
+   * ERROR: General errors that result in a stop of the program execution, such as errors in input files or mistakes in the CLI.
+   * CRITICAL: Only used once, to report the termination of the program because of errors in the input file.
+3. The user can select the log-level via the command line option `-l` or `--log_level`.
+Possible values are in general the names of the log-level in lowercase or simple no output with `off`:
+   * `off`, `critical`, `error`, `info`, `debug`, `trace`
+   * The option `off` results in no output at all.
+   * All other options yield more and more output, as each level includes the output of the preceding one, with `critical` logging the least and `trace` the most amount of information.
-3. In addition to that we will give the user the option to write the output to a file instead of the console
+4. In the future we could give the user the option to write the output to a file instead of the console.

 ### Task 4: "Collision of two bodies"

 1. Due to our work from last week, it was quite straight forward to add the Lennard-Jones potential to our Force-Calculation
 2. Next, to implement the cuboid spawner, we created a new file format `.cub` that describes these objects and is also able to contain comments.
 The description can be found in `input/InputFileFormats.md`.
 Our Particle-Spawner, then takes those